crspeller/aider-nvim/README.md

 require('aider-nvim').setup({
     terminal_height = 15, -- Height of the terminal split
     terminal_width = 80,  -- Width of the terminal split
-    command = "aider",    -- Command to run
+    command = "aider"     -- Command to run
 })
 ```